Winner of the 2013 Jose Saramago Prize

-By the beaches of Luanda, the Russians are building a grand mausoleum to honour the remains of the Comrade President.
+By the beaches of Luanda, the Soviets are building a grand mausoleum in honour of the Comrade President.
 Granmas are whispering: houses, they say, will be dexploded, and everyone will have to leave.
-With the help of his friends Charlita and Pi (whom everyone calls 3.14), as well as assistance from Dr. Rafael KnockKnock, the Comrade Gas Jockey, the rather gruff and smelly Gudafterov, and Crazy Sea Foam’s pet alligator, our young hero must decide exactly how much trouble he’s willing to face to keep his Granma safe in Bishop’s Beach.
+With the help of his friends Charlita and Pi (whom everyone calls 3.14), and with assistance from Dr. Rafael KnockKnock, the Comrade Gas Jockey, the amorous Gudafterov, crazy Sea Foam, and a ghost, our young hero must decide exactly how much trouble he’s willing to face to keep his Granma safe in Bishop’s Beach.